Patricia Wright (primatologist): Madagascar

 In 1986 Wright traveled to Madagascar in search of the greater bamboo lemur (Prolemur simus), a species abundant at the sub-fossil lemur sites of the north but believed to have gone extinct in the recent past.
 She found that the greater bamboo lemur still exists and discovered a new species that was named Hapalemur aureus, the golden bamboo lemur.

 After the discovery of the golden bamboo lemurs, loggers began to cut the timber in their habitat.
 Concerned for the well-being of the species, Wright was instrumental in the founding of the Ranomafana National Park in Madagascar, which was inaugurated in 1991.
 Faced with threats such as deforestation, slash-and-burn agriculture, and illegal logging, Wright led efforts to preserve biodiversity through scientific research and community engagement.
 Local communities around Ranomafana National Park are employed in education, reforestation, and ecotourism with aid from Wright and her colleagues.
 Her conservation model integrates scientific monitoring, education, healthcare, and sustainable agriculture.
 Additionally, she has helped train local communities in the cultivation and marketing of vanilla, cacao, cinnamon, and peppercorns.

 Scientific contributions

 Dr. Wright’s research has yielded vital insights into primate behavior, social structure, and genetics.
 She has done studies on predation, microbiomes, social demography, and genetics within lemur species.
 Recent findings from her team have uncovered unique genetic traits in lemurs, such as adaptations to cyanide-rich bamboo in bamboo lemurs.
 She has also maintained a 30-year environmental database tracking climate, phenology, and disease spread in rainforest ecosystems, contributing to broader ecological understanding.

 Centre ValBio

 Patricia Wright established the Institute for the Conservation of Tropical Environments at Stony Brook University that is dedicated to science-based conservation and research in the tropics, with a special focus on Madagascar.
 It coordinates the work of many natural and social scientists throughout Madagascar, especially around Ranomafana National Park.
 It operates a modern research station in Madagascar called Centre ValBio.

+Ecosystem Stewards

+Wright's first guide in Ranomafana, Emile, became rapidly interested in lemurs and insects while following her team and began working as a naturalist.
+Together, they began a community science program called "Ecosystem Stewards".
+Through this program, the Malagasy people are able to work for money alongside her team, participating in the data collection of lemurs and insects in Madagascar, while gaining job experience and an appreciation for nature.